 A child who has had surgical repair of an atrioventricular canal defect will require life-long care by a cardiologist.
 Most children recover completely and won't need additional surgery or catheterization procedures.

 Our pediatric cardiologists follow patients until they are young adults, coordinating care with the primary care physician.
-Patients will need to carefully follow doctors' advice, including staying on any medications prescribed and, in some cases, limiting exercise.
+Patients will need to carefully follow doctors' advice, including staying on any medications prescribed.

 Sometimes children with an atrioventricular canal defect experience heart problems later in life, including irregular heartbeat (arrhythmia) and leaky or narrowing valves.
 Medicine, additional surgery and/or cardiac catheterization may be required.